tidbyt/community/docs/guides/publishing_apps.md

 ## Prerequisites
 Make sure you have [go1.16](https://go.dev/) or later and `make` installed on your system.

-## Quick start
+## Quick Start
-Run the following to generate everything you need!
+Fork and clone the [Tidbyt community repo](https://github.com/tidbyt/community) to your local machine, and then run the following from the local folder, to generate everything you need!
 ```
 make app
 ```